hoophq/docs/docs/tutorials/heroku-exec.md

 slug: /tutorials/heroku-exec
 ---

-# Heroku Exec
+# Heroku Usage

-This guide shows how to interact with workloads using `heroku ps:exec` and `heroku run` commands.
+This guide shows how to interact with workloads and resources in the Heroku platform.

 ## Requirements